Milana (film)

 Milana is a 2007 Indian Kannada-language romantic comedy drama film co-written and directed by Prakash, starring Puneeth Rajkumar and Parvathy in lead roles.
 The film was Parvathy's debut in Kannada cinema.
 The movie also features Pooja Gandhi, Dileep Raj, Sumithra and Mukhyamantri Chandru in prominent roles.
 Music for the film was composed by Mano Murthy.

-Upon theatrical release on 14 September 2007, the film saw massive commercial success and completed a 500-day run in theatres making it the longest running Indian film ever in the history of Multiplexes.
+Upon theatrical release on 14 September 2007, the film saw massive commercial success and completed a 500-day run in theatres making it the longest running Indian film ever in the history of multiplexes. and it became one of the highest grossing Kannada movies of 2007.
 Puneeth's performance won him the Karnataka State Film Award for Best Actor.
 The film was dubbed into Malayalam as Ishtam Enikkishtam.